 Authority for contributions to the pension plan is established by Minn.
 Stat. § 69.77 and may be amended only by the Minnesota State Legislature.
-There are no employer and employee contributions.
-The State of Minnesota provided statutory contributions in 2009.
+There are no employee contributions.
+The City of Bloomington and the State of Minnesota provided statutory contributions in 2010.
 The actuary compares the actual statutory contribution rate to a "required" contribution rate.
 The required contribution rate consists of: (a) normal costs based on entry age normal cost methods, (b) a supplemental contribution for amortizing any unfunded actuarial accrued liability, and (c) an allowance for administrative expenses.
-The current year has a contribution deficiency of 33.05 percent of payroll.